 In Panzano: The Ultimate Destination

 Although a delicious Bistecca alla Fiorentina can be savored all across Tuscany, a trip to Panzano may be worth your time if you want the very best.
-It also gives good reason to rent a car to reach those off-the-beaten-path destinations.
+It also gives good reason to rent a car to reach those off-the-beaten-path destinations—the kind of detour worth building into your first Italy itinerary.

 The small village of Panzano has just under 1,200 people but it attracts foodies from across the globe.
 Home to the famous butcher Dario Cecchini, a lunch or dinner reservation can earn you some of the most delicious and freshest beef in Italy.
 His restaurants include: